franciscop/franciscop.github.io/blog/aggressive-idea-execution/readme.md

 - Too many people are throwing their money at you and you have to work hard to accept it faster.
 - You are running out of money and your website doesn't work at all after spending hundreds of thousands of dollars.

-Of course no one likes those late nights, but in the grand schema of things and with those two being at each end of the scale, I'd choose the first one any day and you'd be a fool not to do the same.
+Of course no one likes those late nights, but in the grand schema of things and with those two being at each end of the scale, I'd choose the first one any day.

 > *We are discussing what pattern is better because we want to win a hackathon*.